-SUE is mainly used at the design stage of a capital works project and when information is being collected for asset management purposes.
+Subsurface Utility Engineering is mainly used at the design stage of a capital works project and when information is being collected for asset management purposes.
 In both situations, a similar process is followed but the scope of the work and presentation of the information may vary.
-When a SUE investigation is carried out for a capital works project prior to construction, the objective is generally to collect accurate utility information within the project area to avoid conflict at later stages of the project.
+When a S.U.E. investigation is carried out for a capital works project prior to construction, the objective is generally to collect accurate utility information within the project area to avoid conflict at the later stages of the project.

 For initiatives involving asset management, project owners may be missing information about their underground utilities or have inaccurate data.
-In this situation a SUE provider would collect the required information and add it to the asset management database, according to the four quality levels prescribed by ASCE Standard 38-02.
+In this situation, a Subsurface Utility Engineering provider would collect the required information and add it to the asset management database, according to the four quality levels prescribed by ASCE Standard 38-02.